aweich/esloco/README.md

 #### Blocked regions `[COMMON]`

-If there is a `blocked_regions_bedpath` provided, the simulation will use the locations, as defined by the first three columns (`chr` - `start` - `end`), as well as optional `id` and `weight` columns.
+If there is a `blocked_regions_bedpath` provided, the simulation will use the locations, as defined by the first three columns (`chrom` - `start` - `end`), as well as optional `id` and `weight` columns.
 The weight column ultimately determines how _strict_ the blocking of the defined region will be performed.
 If no `weight` is assigned, the default of 1, i.e. 100% will be applied.
 If only 50% of the reads that fall into this region are supposed to be blocked, `weight` should be set to 0.5.
 This allows for more complex non-uniformly distributed setups or partial monosomies.
+When setting custom weights, the columns **must** have the titles `chrom` - `start` - `end`- `weight`, otherwise `esloco` assumes no `weight` column has been assigned and all regions will be fully blocked.

 >[!Note]
 > When substantial portions of the genome are blocked, `consuming = False` introduces a major runtime cost.
 This is because many simulated reads are discarded before reaching the global coverage threshold, leading to substantially more read draws in total.